NicGoodman/nicgoodman/content/collections/projects/wizards-powersports.md

     content:
       -
         type: text
-        text: 'During the summer of 2013, I was approached by Wizards Powersports and at ninebar, lead the development of an identity package for the company based on a low-resolution bitmapped icon of a wizard provided by the client.
-After wrapping up that initial project, I maintained a working relationship with Wizards, and continued to refine their identity and produced assets at various times.'
+        text: 'During the summer of 2013, I was approached by Wizards Powersports to lead the development of an identity package for the company based on a low-resolution bitmapped icon of a wizard provided by the client.
+After wrapping up that initial project, I maintained a working relationship with Wizards Powersports, and continued to refine their identity and have produced assets for the company over the past seven years.'
   -
     type: paragraph
     content: